DeborahAkp/Portfolio/SQL/Project 4/README.md

   - business unit: The unit the employee works/worked in.
 All values are text.
 There were no missing values.

 ## Data Cleaning
-- The date columns were imported as text, I modified them to be datetime.
+- The date columns were initially imported as text format, and I have subsequently made the necessary modifications to convert them to the appropriate datetime format.
 ```sql
 ALTER TABLE employee_data
 MODIFY COLUMN recorddate_key datetime;